ahmed-khalil-hafsi/P2Predict/README.md

 # P2Predict

-P2Predict is an open-source Python program for advanced procurement price prediction.
+P2Predict is an open-source Python comand-line program for advanced procurement price prediction.
 It employs machine learning techniques to provide reliable and actionable insights into price trends, aiding in strategic decision-making in procurement.

 The project is in heavy active development - Contributions are welcome!

+This project is not released for production yet.

 ## Features

+#### Prediction
+- Predict prices (or any other target feature) based on a trained model

+#### Model Training
-- Import data from a CSV file
+- Import training data from a CSV file
-- Select relevant columns for analysis
-- Perform feature/impact analysis for the target variable (default: price)
+- Perform feature/impact analysis
-- Train a regressor on the selected features to predict the target variable
+- Train a machine learning model on the selected features to predict the price (or any other target)
-- Display a scatter plot of predicted vs actual prices
+- Show predicted vs actual prices
-- Support for Ridge, XGBoost, and Random Forest regression algorithms
+- Support for Ridge, XGBoost, and Random Forest ML algorithms
-- Display feature importances
-- Model serialization for later use
+- Model Export & Import
+- Calculation of evaluation metrics (mean absolute error and R^2 scores are supported)

 ## How to Use

 To use P2Predict, follow these steps:

+### 0. Install dependencies

 ### 1. Prepare the data for training
    - Ensure your data is in a CSV format.